 Robin Gale-Baker, from Sustainable Macleod, discusses how to plant seeds in punnets.
 This is one of a series of articles she has written about growing techniques (see right hand sidebar).
-She has also written a number of articles about growing vegetables and fruit trees.
+She has also written a number of articles about growing various vegetables, herbs and fruit trees.

 In September, it’s time to plant seeds in punnets for the spring veggie and flower garden.
 A seed is essentially a hard outer covering with an embryo inside and your job is to allow that embryo to develop in prime conditions.
 This article provides some tips for optimum results.

 Assuming that you will be using secondhand punnets and pots, your first job is to clean them.
 Use a brush to remove loose dirt, rinse them and soak for a minimum of 30 minutes in 9 parts water to one part vinegar to remove any pathogens.

 Next select an Australian Standards seed raising mix (and later a potting mix).
 Never use garden soil in punnets as it is too heavy and compacts.
 Also, buy from a nursery rather than a hardware store or supermarket even though it will costs a little more: seeds can be expensive so don’t skimp on good quality mix.

 Seed raising mix is much finer than potting mix and, when firmed down, prevents small seeds falling through the mix and disappearing out the drainage holes.
 It also doesn’t contain much in the way of nutrients which is a good thing as you do not want your seedlings growing too fast and crowding as this leads to ‘damping off’ whereby your seedlings collapse due to pathogen growth.